2026 Toyota GR GT3 race car spied, road version rumored

+- A V-8 is believed to be sitting under the long hood

+- To recoup costs, a street-legal iteration might be in the cards

-Toyota's new GT3 race car being developed for a planned customer racing program has been spotted for the first time.
+Toyota's new GT3 race car being developed for a planned customer racing program has been spotted.

-Video from Car Spy Media shows a camouflaged prototype testing at Belgium's Spa-Francorchamps and includes a soundtrack that points to a V-8 engine under the long hood.
+New photos plus video from Car Spy Media show a camouflaged prototype testing at Belgium's Spa-Francorchamps, with the video providing a soundtrack that points to a V-8 engine under the long hood.

 The car is being developed by Gazoo Racing, Toyota's motorsports department and in-house tuner, and is expected to be ready in time for the 2026 motorsports season.